Cancer in Africa: Everything You Need to Know

 What are Tumour Suppressor Genes?

-Tumour suppressor genes are essential in the inhibition of cell growth and multiplication.
-If these genes lose their ability to inhibit cell growth and multiplication, cells may grow uncontrollably.
-And the chances of cancer is much higher.
+Tumor suppressor genes play a crucial role in restraining cell growth and division.
+When these genes lose their ability to inhibit excessive cell growth and multiplication, cells can proliferate uncontrollably, significantly increasing the likelihood of cancer development.

 What are DNA repair genes?